Choose another lake

 Excellent

 Lake Springfield has a surprisingly good bluegill population, which is uncommon in a large impoundment.
-The fall fish survey showed that 55% of the catchable population is composed of 6–7” fish, while 9% is composed of 7–8” fish.
-Anglers can catch bluegill in the warmer months of the year using worms, crickets, or night crawlers along structured shorelines.
+The fall fish survey showed that the majority of the catchable population is composed of 6–8” fish.
+Anglers can catch bluegill in the warmer months of the year using worms, crickets, or night crawlers along structured shorelines and in the rip rap.

 CHANNEL CATFISH